getodk/docs/odkx-src/services-using.rst

 .. _services-using-sync-launch-other:

   - **Launching From Another Tool**: From within Survey or Tables click the :guilabel:`Sync` icon (same as above).
 This will launch Services to the Sync screen.
-Below this is shown in ODK Survey.
+Below this is shown in ODK-X Survey.

     .. image:: /img/services-using/survey-homescreen-sync.*